|Jazz-Rock Fusion or Fusion is a style of music that emerged

 Another influential musician identified with the fusion movement is guitarist Larry Coryell.
 English outfits Nucleus, Soft Machine and Brand X are also worthy of mention.

-Musicians already listed under the bands above who have also made albums as leaders include Bennie Maupin, Eddie Henderson, Julian Priester, Miroslav Vitous, Airto Moreira, Ralph Towner, Alphonso Johnson, Jaco Pastorius, Narada Michael Walden, Peter Erskine, Joe Farrell, Stanley Clarke, Flora Purim, Lenny White, Bill Connors, Al Di Meola, Jan Hammer, Billy Cobham, Jean Luc Ponty, John Abercrombie, Jack De Johnette, Dave Holland, Larry Young, Jack Bruce and Ron Carter.
+Musicians already listed under the bands above who have also made albums as leaders and/or under their own names include Miroslav Vitous, Airto Moreira, Ralph Towner, Alphonso Johnson, Jaco Pastorius, Narada Michael Walden, Peter Erskine, Joe Farrell, Stanley Clarke, Flora Purim, Lenny White, Bill Connors, Al Di Meola, Jan Hammer, Billy Cobham, Jean Luc Ponty, John Abercrombie, Jack De Johnette, Dave Holland, Larry Young, Jack Bruce and Ron Carter.

-The ECM (Editions of Contemporary Music) record label was founded in Munich, Germany in 1969 by producer Manfred Eicher.
-Since then the label has recorded European musicians like Eberhard Weber, Jan Gabarek and Terje Rypdal, American musicians such as Chick Corea, Keith Jarrett, Jack de Johnette and Pat Metheny, as well as combinations of musicians from different countries.
-Most of these recordings have been produced by Manfred Eicher and much of the label's output could be described as contemporary jazz with a classical or European flavour, although many, including artists on the label, may not like this description.
+The ECM (Edition of Contemporary Music) record label was founded in Munich, Germany in 1969 by Manfred Eicher, who has also produced most of the label's considerable output over the last 50 years.
+Artists recording on the label include European musicians like Eberhard Weber, Jan Gabarek and Terje Rypdal, American musicians such as Chick Corea, Keith Jarrett, Jack de Johnette and Pat Metheny, as well as combinations of musicians from different countries.
+Much of the label's output could be described as contemporary jazz or art music with a classical or European flavour, although many, including artists on the label, may not like these descriptions.
 It is known that musicians like Pat Metheny do not like the term fusion.

 Bergerot, F. and Merlin, A. (1991).
 The story of jazz - bop and beyond.
 London: Thames and Hudson Ltd.